mhoban/haplonet/README.md

 haplotype.r produces three possible different output files.

 ##### Haplotype plot
-Once you have finished rearranging your haplotype plot and right-click on the window, the plot is saved as a PDF with the name <prefix>_plot.pdf.
+Once you have finished rearranging your haplotype plot and right-click on the window, the plot is saved as a PDF with the name &lt;prefix&gt;_plot.pdf.

 ##### Legend
-If you've chosen to plot a legend separately, you'll get another PDF called <prefix>_legend.pdf that contains your figure lenged by itself.
+If you've chosen to plot a legend separately, you'll get another PDF called &lt;prefix&gt;_legend.pdf that contains your figure lenged by itself.
 You can then add this back into your haplotype plot in Illustrator or whatever.

 ##### R data objects
 haplotype.r will save the R data objects it used while calculating and plotting the haplotype network.
 The objects saved are: